 Clearing file cache using the Symfony cache:clear command¶

 Symfony provides a command for clearing cache.
-It will delete all file-based caches, which mainly consist of Twig template, Symfony container, and Symfony route cache, but also everything else stored in the cache folder.
+It will delete all file-based caches, which mainly consist of a Twig template, a service container, and the Symfony route cache, but also everything else stored in the cache folder.
 Out of the box on a single-server setup this includes Content cache.
 For further information on the command's use, see its help text:

 If you do not specify an environment, by default